In Search Of Yummy-ness

 Two glasses of Caribbean Sorrel Drink with ice and an orange twist.
 The text overlay says "Sorrel".

-Learn how to make sorrel drink from scratch!
+Learn how to make this refreshing, unique drink from scratch!

 Two glasses of sorrel with ice on a table with Christmas decorations.

-There are some recipes that are so ingrained in our family traditions, we can sometimes take them for granted.
+Some recipes are so ingrained in our family traditions, we can sometimes take them for granted.
 This sorrel drink recipe is like that for me.

 Growing up, this ruby-coloured beverage would show up around Christmastime and stick around straight through the New Year.

-At first, I didn’t take much notice of it - preferring to drink my mom’s sparkling cranberry punch instead.
+At first, I didn't take much notice of it, preferring to drink my mom's cranberry ginger ale punch instead.

-But eventually, I came to know sorrel drink as the nicer one of two Trinidadian beverages that my parents would have in the house during the holidays.
+But eventually, I came to know sorrel as the nicer of the two Trinidadian beverages that my parents would have in the house during the holiday season.

 Two glasses of sorrel, garnished with orange twists.